 F2.4 Accessible Sanitary Facilities In a building required to be accessible – accessible unisex sanitary compartments must be provided in accessible parts of the building… The above reference from the 2016 National Construction Code (NCC) Volume One of the Building Code of Australia (BCA), instructs the provision of hygiene facilities fit for use by males … Continue reading Is gender specified signage in sanitary facilities required?

-Specialist Disability Accommodation (SDA) refers accommodation for participants who are eligible for specialist housing solutions to assist with the delivery of environmental supports to cater for their significant functional impairment and/or meet their very high (support) needs.
-SDA refers to the homes in which support services are delivered, and may include specific designs for people with … Continue reading NDIS Specialist Disability Accommodation
+Equal Access disbaility access consultants undertake specialised SDA Specialist Disability Accommodation Assessments in accordance with the requirements of the NDIS and NDIA throughout Australia.
+Specialist Disability Accommodation (SDA) refers accommodation for participants who are eligible for specialist housing solutions to assist with the delivery of environmental supports to cater for their significant functional impairment and/or meet … Continue reading SDA Specialist Disability Accommodation Under The NDIS

 We are regularly told in our practice by clients, that building modifications to provide access for people with disability cannot be undertaken due to “Heritage Restrictions” on the subject property.
 This, however, is an incorrect statement and I hope the following post makes things clearer, particularly in terms of the hierarchical levels of Australian legislation.
 Firstly … Continue reading Heritage Premises and Disability Access